MarksonHon/dae/docs/getting-started/README.md

 docker compose up -d --build
 ```

+### Bash script (unstable)

+A bash script can help you install dae to your system, get it from <https://github.com/daeuniverse/dae-installer/>

 ### Others

 Other users can build dae by scratch.
 See [Build Guide](build-by-yourself.md) for more help.